jayugg/VSModTemplates/README.md

 ```

 ### Uninstall
-You can go in the parent folder and run the command
+You can go in the parent folder and run

 #### Nuget